Erie, Pennsylvania: 18th century

-The Iroquois claimed ownership first, so a conference was arranged for on January 9, 1789, wherein representatives from the Iroquois signed a deed relinquishing their ownership of the land.
-The price for it was $2,000 from Pennsylvania and $1,200 from the federal government.
-The Seneca Nation separately settled land claims against Pennsylvania in February 1791 for the sum of $800.
+The Iroquois claimed ownership of present-day Erie.
+On January 9, 1789, a conference was arranged during which representatives from the Iroquois signed a deed relinquishing their ownership of the land in exchange for $2,000 from Pennsylvania and $1,200 from the federal government.
+Seneca Nation separately settled land claims against Pennsylvania in February 1791 for the sum of $800.
 It became a part of Pennsylvania on March 3, 1792, after Connecticut, Massachusetts, and New York relinquished their rights to the land and sold the land to Pennsylvania for 75 cents per acre or a total of $151,640.25 in continental certificates.

 The General Assembly of Pennsylvania commissioned the surveying of land near Presque Isle through an act passed on April 18, 1795.
 Andrew Ellicott, who completed Pierre Charles L'Enfant's survey of Washington, D.C., and helped resolve the boundary between Pennsylvania and New York, arrived to begin the survey and lay out the plan for the city in June 1795.
-Initial settlement of the area began that year.
+The initial settlement of the area began that year.
 Lt.
 Colonel Seth Reed and his family moved to the Erie area from Geneva, New York; they were Yankees from Uxbridge, Massachusetts.
-They became the first European-American settlers of Erie, at what became known as "Presque Isle".
+They became the first European-American settlers of Erie in what is now Presque Isle.

 19th century

 President James Madison began the construction of a naval fleet during the War of 1812 to gain control of the Great Lakes from the British.
-Daniel Dobbins of Erie and Noah Brown of Boston were notable shipbuilders who led construction of four schooner−rigged gunboats and two brigs.
+Daniel Dobbins of Erie and Noah Brown of Boston were notable shipbuilders who led the construction of four schooner−rigged gunboats and two brigs.
 Commodore Oliver Hazard Perry arrived from Rhode Island and led the squadron to success in the historic Battle of Lake Erie.

-Erie was an important shipbuilding, fishing, and railroad hub during the mid-19th century.
+Erie was a significant hub for shipbuilding, fishing, and railroads during the mid-19th century.
 The city was the site where three sets of track gauges met.
-While the delays engendered cargo troubles for commerce and travel, they provided much-needed local jobs in Erie.
-When a national standardized gauge was proposed, those jobs, and the importance of the rail hub itself, were put in jeopardy.
-In an event known as the Erie Gauge War, the citizens of Erie, led by the mayor, set fire to bridges, ripped up track, and rioted to try to stop the standardization.
+Although the delays caused cargo problems for commerce and travel, they created much-needed local jobs in Erie.
+When officials proposed a standardized gauge, the change threatened those jobs and the rail hub's significance.
+During the resulting Erie Gauge War, Erie's citizens—led by the mayor—set fire to bridges, tore up tracks, and rioted to prevent the standardization.